 1) Beach has a connection to Charles F. Havemeyer and the Havemeyer family of Long Island, New York.
 Beach's father and mother were Frederick Ogden Beach and Camilla Woodward Havemeyer Beach.
 Camilla's first husband Charles F. Havemeyer committed suicide and she later married Frederick Ogden Beach.
 That Havemeyer connection is highlighted below in this color.

-We'll begin with a few Hollywood tradepaper blurbs on John Beach from 1936, the year in which he began his brief film career:
+In the 1930s, Beach was living in Santa Cruz, California and was a horse lover, rider, and played polo.
+And Hollywood tradepapers had blurbs on Beach in 1936, the year in which he began his brief film career:

 - Excerpt from the November 12, 1936 issue of Film Daily about the latest Hopalong film: "...
 'Trail Dust', in which John Beach, former New York society man, will make his film debut."

-- In the December 24, 1936 Film Daily, there's a Season's Greetings and Happy New Year full page ad from Hoppy producer Harry Sherman.
+- In the December 24, 1936 Film Daily, there's a Season's Greetings and Happy New Year full page ad from Hopalong Cassidy producer Harry Sherman.
 The ad notes that Sherman has the following people under personal contract: William Boyd, James Ellison, George Hayes, Stephen Morris (Morris Ankrum), and John Beach.

-- Ancestry had the marriage index (not the license) for the October 19, 1890 marriage of Charles F. Havemeyer to Camilla Woodward at Islip, New York.
+- Ancestry.com had the marriage index (not the license) for the October 19, 1890 marriage of Charles F. Havemeyer to Camilla Woodward at Islip, New York.

-- Ancestry had the marriage index (not the license) for the November 28, 1899 marriage of Frederick O. Beach to Camilla Havemeyer in Manhattan, New York City.
+- Ancestry.com had the marriage index (not the license) for the November 28, 1899 marriage of Frederick O. Beach to Camilla Havemeyer in Manhattan, New York City.
+These were John Beach's parents.

 - John Beach's father was Frederick Ogden Beach and he passed away on December 16, 1918 at his Park Avenue home in New York City.
 There were obituaries and funeral notices in New York and Boston newspapers.
 Excerpts: